 To carry the red throughout the kitchen, I used red and white checked ribbon to hang the mini wreaths.
 The buffalo check towel ties in nicely too.

 Recently, I attended one of those craft/painting parties and made this wood Merry Christmas box.
 Well actually, the box was already “made” but I stained and stenciled it.
-I think it makes the perfect addition to my island.
+I think it makes the perfect addition to my island and definitely has that farmhouse vibe.

 As you can see, we had a beautiful sunny day today.
 Unfortunately, it was freezing!
 Although, I guess I can’t complain since it is December after all…